Andrey Kartapolov: Military service

 From May 2010 to January 2012, Kartapolov was the Commander of the 58th Army of the North Caucasus, then the Southern Military District.
 Between January 2012 and February 2013, he was the Deputy Commander of the Southern Military District.
 On 13 December 2012, Kartapolov was awarded the rank of lieutenant general.
-From February 2013 to June 2014, he was the Chief of Staff of the Western Military District, and between June 2014 and 9 November 2015, he was the Chief of the Main Operations Directorate - Deputy Chief of the General Staff of the Armed Forces of Russia.
+From February 2013 to June 2014, he was the Chief of Staff of the Western Military District.

+Between June 2014 and 9 November 2015, he was the Chief of the Main Operations Directorate - Deputy Chief of the General Staff of the Armed Forces of Russia.
+During this time he was a close associate of Valery Gerasimov and emphasized "preemption and asymmetric measures against expected NATO courses of action".

 On 11 June 2015, Kartapolov was promoted to colonel general.
 On 10 November 2015, Kartapolov was appointed commander of the Western Military District.
 On 23 November 2015, he was presented by the Minister of Defense, Sergey Shoygu, to the leadership of the Western Military District and he was awarded the standard of the commander of the district.

-From 19 December 2016 to March 2017, Kartapolov was the commander of the Russian group of forces in Syria.
+From 19 December 2016 to March 2017, Kartapolov was the commander of the Russian military intervention in the Syrian civil war.
 During his command after an operation involving Russian aviation and Russian Special Operations Forces on 2 March 2017, Palmyra was returned to the control of the Syrian government for the second time.
+Victorious, said he:

+Civil service

 On 30 July 2018, by decree of the President of Russia, Kartapolov was appointed Deputy Minister of Defense, the Head of the Main Military-Political Directorate.
 He thus became the ninth Deputy Minister of Defense of Russia and headed the GVPU, recreated on the same day, to strengthen military-patriotic education in the Armed Forces of Russia.
 On 9 August 2018, he was presented to the personnel, on 31 August 2018, the Minister of Defense, Shoygu, presented him with a personal standard.
-In addition to the Main Military-Political Directorate, Kartapolov is subordinate to the Department of Culture of the Ministry of Defense, the Directorate of the Ministry of Defense, for work with citizens' appeals and the Military Heraldic Service of the Armed Forces of Russia.
+In addition to the Main Military-Political Directorate, Kartapolov is subordinate to the Department of Culture of the Russian Ministry of Defense, the Directorate of the Ministry of Defense, for work with citizens' appeals and the Military Heraldic Service of the Armed Forces of Russia.

 On 18 November 2019, the Decree of the President of Russia, No. 561, Kartapolov was included in the Heraldic Council of the President of the Russian Federation.

 He is a member of the Collegium of the Ministry of Defense.

 At the end of April 2021, Kartapolov applied for participation in the primaries of the United Russia party.
 If he wins, he will participate in the upcoming elections to the State Duma on a party list in Moscow.